moebill0202-wq/FlexionCodeReview/README.md

 Invalid — the input value or reported reading is not a number, or the unit is not recognized.

 **Prioritized Next Steps**

+1) Add stronger client-side validation
+Right now most validation happens on the server.
+I would add additional checks in the UI so invalid inputs (such as non-numeric values or empty fields) are caught before sending the request.
+This would give the user faster feedback and reduce unnecessary server calls.
+2) Use explicit values for the unit dropdowns
+The current dropdown relies on the display text for unit values.
+A better approach would be to define explicit value attributes for each option and map those values directly in the backend.
+This avoids potential issues caused by formatting differences or capitalization between the UI and server logic
+3) Improve handling of external API failures
+If the UCUM conversion service fails, the system currently just returns invalid.
+A better approach would be to detect when the external service fails and return a clearer message.
+I would also add better logging so these issues are easier to troubleshoot
+4) Add a Conversion Preview Feature
+Currently the page only tells the user whether the reported value is correct, incorrect, or invalid.
+An improvement would be to also display the actual converted temperature returned by the UCUM API
+5) Validate that the entered values fall within reasonable temperature ranges before performing the conversion.
+This can prevent large values being entered, can provide a warning that its falling outside of specific scientific ranges, gives feedback when the input is realistic.